-Josh Rodríguez continues to gain recognition as an emerging composer and collaborator on a national and international scale.
-Born in Argentina and raised in Guatemala, Mexico and the United States, Rodríguez' musical imagination has been formed by this bilingual multicultural heritage.
-Rodríguez currently serves as Associate Professor of Music Theory and Composition at the Elmhurst University and is an Associate Fellow of the KLC.
-To hear his music, visit YouTube, Instagram and his website https://www.joshrodriguezmusic.com.
+Josh Rodríguez was born in Argentina and raised in Guatemala, Mexico and the United States.
+He currently serves as Associate Professor of Music Theory and Composition at the Elmhurst University and is an Associate Fellow of the KLC (joshrodriguezmusic.com).

-You can hear Julian's music and join the Notes of Rest journey at www.juliandavisreid.substack.com.
+You can hear Julian's music and join the Notes of Rest journey at juliandavisreid.substack.com.